ddawg154/Understanding-HTTP/requests-responses.md

 # HTTP Requests and Responses

-Web communication works through a request-response cycle.
-A browser sends an HTTP request, and a server sends an HTTP response.
+Web communication works through a request and response cycle.
+A browser will send an HTTP request, and a server will then send back an HTTP response.

 ## HTTP Requests
 A request includes:
 - Method (GET, POST, etc.)
-- Path (the file or resource being requested)
+- Path (which is the file or resource being requested)
-- Headers (extra information)
+- Headers (can include any extra information)
-- Body (optional data)
+- Body (can include any optional data)

 Common HTTP Methods:
 - GET: Request data.